beeware/batavia/README.rst

 If you experience problems with Batavia, `log them on GitHub`_.
 If you want to contribute code, please `fork the code`_ and `submit a pull request`_.

+Before submitting a pull request, please make sure your forked branch is up to date with the original branch.
+To do this:
+	- set your upstream remote
+		+ $ git remote add upstream https://github.com/pybee/batavia.git
+	- make sure you have the latest changes from upstream
+		+ $ git fetch upstream
+	- rebase your **master** branch to **upstream** before pushing to git and submitting a pull request
+		+ $ git rebase upstream/master

 .. _BeeWare suite: http://pybee.org
 .. _Read The Docs: https://batavia.readthedocs.io
 .. _@pybeeware on Twitter: https://twitter.com/pybeeware